Dennis Sullivan

 Dennis Parnell Sullivan (born February 12, 1941) is an American mathematician known for his work in algebraic topology, geometric topology, and dynamical systems.
-He holds the Albert Einstein Chair at the City University of New York Graduate Center and is a distinguished professor at Stony Brook University.
+He holds the Albert Einstein Chair at the Graduate Center of the City University of New York and is a distinguished professor at Stony Brook University.

 Sullivan was awarded the Wolf Prize in Mathematics in 2010 and the Abel Prize in 2022.

 Early life and education

 Sullivan was born in Port Huron, Michigan, on February 12, 1941.
 His family moved to Houston soon afterwards.

 He entered Rice University to study chemical engineering but switched his major to mathematics in his second year after encountering a particularly motivating mathematical theorem.
 The change was prompted by a special case of the uniformization theorem, according to which, in his own words:

-He received his Bachelor of Arts degree from Rice in 1963.
+He received his Bachelor of Arts degree from Rice University in 1963.
 He obtained his Doctor of Philosophy from Princeton University in 1966 with his thesis, Triangulating homotopy equivalences, under the supervision of William Browder.

 Career

 Sullivan worked at the University of Warwick on a NATO Fellowship from 1966 to 1967.
 He was a Miller Research Fellow at the University of California, Berkeley from 1967 to 1969 and then a Sloan Fellow at Massachusetts Institute of Technology from 1969 to 1973.
 He was a visiting scholar at the Institute for Advanced Study in 1967–1968, 1968–1970, and again in 1975.

 Sullivan was an associate professor at Paris-Sud University from 1973 to 1974, and then became a permanent professor at the Institut des Hautes Études Scientifiques (IHÉS) in 1974.
-In 1981, he became the Albert Einstein Chair in Science (Mathematics) at the Graduate Center, City University of New York and reduced his duties at the IHÉS to a half-time appointment.
+In 1981, he became the Albert Einstein Chair in Science (Mathematics) at the Graduate Center of the City University of New York and reduced his duties at the IHÉS to a half-time appointment.
 He joined the mathematics faculty at Stony Brook University in 1996 and left the IHÉS the following year.

 Sullivan was involved in the founding of the Simons Center for Geometry and Physics and is a member of its board of trustees.